abdullahmohamed74/to-do-list/README.md

 # Grocery-bud app

-to do list, using react
+to do list, using useState , local storage.

 ## Steps